 How Much Time Do I Have to Take Legal Action?

 Governor Tom Wolf signed a bill to overhaul child sexual abuse laws in Pennsylvania in November of 2019.
 One of the bill’s main objectives was to provide more time to file for future sexual abuse victims.

 The new laws were introduced over a year after a landmark grand jury report showed hundreds of child abuse cases that were covered up by Pennsylvania’s Roman Catholic churches for over 70 years.
 The new laws influenced many other states to change their laws and start new investigations of past allegations of child sexual abuse.

 Under old laws, victims between the ages of 18-23 would have up to age 30 to file a lawsuit against the at-fault party, however, under the new legislation, victims would have up to age 55 to file.

-If you are unsure about whether you still have time to take legal action, we recommend speaking to one of our licensed attorneys in a free case review.
+If you are unsure about whether you still have time to take legal action under state law, we recommend speaking to one of our licensed attorneys in a free case review.
 We are ready to seek justice and compensation for you.

 Speak with a member of our legal team to schedule your free private consultation.

 Trusted.
 Local.
 Lawyers.
 Ph: (717) 888-8888.